-When someone walked out with car parts, he offered to fix their car for them right then and there in the parking lot.
+When people walked out with car parts, he offered to fix their cars for them right then and there, in the parking lot.
 He did it for $10 to $20.
-For example, if you walked out of AutoZone with a pair of break pads, he would offer to replace them for you for $10.
+For example, if you walked out of AutoZone with a pair of brake pads, he would offer to replace them for you for $10.

 The fight for survival

-One of his friends recommended that he start cleaning houses as you can make up to $100 a day for being a maid.
-He instantly latched onto the idea and started his own maid service.
+One of his friends recommended that he start cleaning houses.
+That way, he could earn up to $100 a day, being a maid.
+Juan instantly latched onto the idea and started his own maid service.

-Within months they got up to $3000 in monthly income and because Juan felt financially stable his girlfriend and him decided to get married.
+Within months, they got up to $3,000 in monthly income.
+Because now Juan felt financially stable, he and his girlfriend decided to get married.

 The thirst for knowledge

-So instead of giving up on his quest for more knowledge he started to buy audio books about entrepreneurship, marketing, and website design.
+Instead of giving up on his quest for more knowledge, he started to buy audio books about entrepreneurship, marketing, and website design.
 He also started to read blogs like Quick Sprout and Mixergy.

-From his readings he learned that the best income is passive income.
-And that you ideally want to figure out a way to make money even when you are sleeping.
+From his readings, he learned that the best income is passive income.
+That means that ideally, you want to figure out a way to make money even when you are sleeping.
 This way your income isn’t directly tied to how many hours you are working each day.

 The road to entrepreneurship

-The business concept that Juan came up with was to start a cleaning service that connected people with maids in their area.
-Kind of like Molly Maid, but instead he would focus on the Dallas Texas region.
+The business concept that Juan came up with was to start a cleaning service that connected people with maids in their areas, kind of like Molly Maid.
+He would focus on the Dallas, Texas, region.

-In the first 30 days of launching it, no one came to his website and he didn’t make a dime.
-He actually lost money because he had to pay for hosting and wasn’t cleaning as many homes due to the amount of time it took him to create a website.
+In the first 30 days of launching it, he didn’t make a dime because no one came to his website.
+He actually lost money because he had to pay for hosting and wasn’t cleaning as many homes as he used to due to the amount of time it took him to create a website.

 He quickly realized that he wasn’t going to be successful unless he figured out how to separate himself from the competition.

-So he decided to change the name of his maid business to Gmaids (Green Maids).
-Gmaids would connect people with eco-friendly maids in the Dallas Texas region.
+He decided to change the name of his maid business to Gmaids (Green Maids).
+Gmaids would connect people with eco-friendly maids in the Dallas, Texas, region.

-Within a week of launching his eco-friendly site the Daily Candy picked it up and he was bombarded with new customers.
-If you fast-forward to a year after its launch, he hit 6 figures in yearly income getting people to subscribe to a monthly maid-cleaning program.
+Within a week of the site launch, the Daily Candy picked it up, and Juan was bombarded with new customers.
+If you fast-forward to a year after its launch, the company hit six figures in yearly income by getting people to subscribe to a monthly maid-cleaning program.

 Growing the business

 Now that Juan started to make a healthy amount of passive income from his business, he focused on growing it.
-From traffic acquisition strategies like search engine optimization to optimizing Gmaids for conversions by fine tuning the copy, adding video testimonials and modifying design elements.
+He did everything from traffic acquisition strategies like search engine optimization to optimizing Gmaids for conversions by fine-tuning the copy, adding video testimonials and modifying design elements.

 These days Juan is looking to grow Gmaids into a million dollar company by expanding into more cities.
 He doesn’t know if he’ll get there, but he’ll never stop trying.

 If you don’t have money and things aren’t going your way, it doesn’t mean you can’t be a successful entrepreneur.
-Juan had a lot of things going against him and he did well… he had to learn English, he didn’t have much cash, and worst of all he was an illegal immigrant.
+Juan had a lot of things going against him, and he did well anyway.
+He had to learn English; he didn’t have much cash; and, worst of all, he was an illegal immigrant.

-Keep on pushing forward like Juan did and never let anything stand in your way.
-Yes, things won’t always go the way you want, but if you keep on trying something has to work out to your benefit.
+Keep pushing forward like Juan did and never let anything stand in your way.
+Yes, things won’t always go the way you want, but if you keep on trying, eventually something will have to work out to your benefit.